Evaluating the Impact of Inter-cluster Communications in Edge Computing: Evaluation Setup

 In this test, using the function payload-recv, we emulate the behavior of the system sending data for training an ML model.
 The data is assumed to have been aggregated, resulting in variable-sized data in a cluster that is sent to a second cluster.
-Since the data is used for ML training, the destination cluster, \textit{cluster 1} in Fig.~\ref{fig:data-exchange}, only acknowledges receiving the data without any payload.
+Since the data is used for ML training, the destination cluster, \textit{cluster 1} in Fig.~\ref{fig:data-exchange}, only acknowledges receiving the data without sending any payload.
 The payload of the request ranges from 60B to 1MB, while the payload of the response is zero bytes (0B) as detailed in Table~\ref{tab:data-exchange}.
-Since machine learning training has high tolerance regarding the response time, depending on the application, we choose an arbitrary maximum response time of 1000 ms. This allows us to compare the effect of a simple acknowledgement to the extensive application response of the previous test.
+Since, depending on the application, machine learning training can have high tolerance regarding the response time we choose an arbitrary maximum response time of 1000 ms. This allows us to compare the effect of a simple acknowledgement to the extensive application response of the previous test.